The aims of the History Curriculum at Clifford Bridge Academy are:

 - Enquiry & Interpretation

-Our History curriculum is brought to life further through role play activities, for example an a day in the life of a Roman solider, interviewing people from the past, for example, a visit from ‘James Cook’, as well as visits and visitors, for example a visit to St John’s Museum.
+Our History curriculum is brought to life further through role play activities, for example an afternoon in role as a WWII evacuee, interviewing people from the past, for example, a visit from ‘James Cook’, as well as visits and visitors, for example a visit to St John’s Museum.